Sign In Register

 Healthcare Facilities17

-Morgan has an average annual temperature of 65°F (18°C).
+Morgan enjoys a temperate climate with an average annual temperature of 65°F (18°C).
 Winters average 44°F in January while summers reach 85°F in July.
-Annual precipitation is 34.3 inches.
-The area enjoys 330 sunny days per year.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.3 inches.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 739 feet.

 Temperature